Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 - this would show up as:
 ![image](https://github.com/Arthur-de-Partuur/Ratrig-Superslicer-Bundle/assets/23432540/b4f6ff60-3452-4d00-a7f1-d8fd7ee18346)

-**Note: I have not added any paramater in that entry and the picture only shows defaults at the moment.**
+**Note: I have not added any parameter in that entry and the picture only shows defaults at the moment.**

-To now use the hidden entries in the visible entry, use the ``inherits`` paramater like so:
+To now use the hidden entries in the visible entry, use the ``inherits`` parameter like so:
 ``inherits:*common PETG*; *BRAND A PETG*``

 The entry would look something like this: